 It might have taken longer than expected, but I eventually got around to watching Kiddy Grade, and it ended up being pretty interesting (if a little disappointing in terms of yuri).
 I say the yuri was disappointing because after seeing all of the kisses in the second season, Kiddy GiRL-AND, I was expecting something like that.
 But while Éclair and Lumière had some cute scenes together and are (and have been) extremely close (for a really long time), I wouldn’t really call their relationship explicitly romantic, and that’s what I wanted.

 The story has its share of strengths and weaknesses, but the bad stuff sticks in my mind more *cough* Chevalier *cough*.
-Because of the second season also being twenty-four episodes, the review of Kiddy GiRL-AND is currently on ice, but I’m sure I’ll get to it at some point, and I’ll be ready to talk all about those kissing that I’m sure will be present! 😛
+Because of the second season also being twenty-four episodes, the review of Kiddy GiRL-AND is currently on ice, but I’m sure I’ll get to it at some point.
+When the time comes, I’ll be ready to talk all about those kissing that I’m sure will be present! 😛

 If you thought that Mouretsu Pirates was going to be an action-focused pirate romp in space, you’d be somewhat incorrect.
 There’s a bit of action, especially later on, but there’s just as much (probably more, actually) slice of life moments.
 That’s not necessarily a bad thing, but I think some more action and some villains that were a persistent threat would’ve been pretty nice.